NervanaSystems/ngraph/doc/sphinx/source/optimize/index.rst

 developer to decide when that is for each of their customers.

-For these reasons, we're providing some of the more commonly-used options for fine-tuning various kinds code deployments to the nGraph-enabled devices we currently support.
+For these reasons, we're providing some of the more commonly-used options for fine-tuning various code deployments to the nGraph-enabled devices we currently support.
 Watch this section as we enable new devices and post new updates.